defenseunicorns/pepr/docs/090_roadmap/README.md

 ## Phase 1: Code Quality - Experimentation

 - **Q1**:
-  - **Eliminate Circular Dependencies, Complexity, and strongly type return statements**:
+  - **Turn on eslint enforcement and configure settings and see no warnings**:
-    - Turn on eslint settings to keep codebase clean, maintainable and standardized.
+    - Eliminate circular dependencies, complexity, return statements, etc.
   - **Metric and Performance Baselining**:
     - Establish a baseline for performance and resource utilization metrics.
 Use this data to make informed decisions about the direction of the project in terms of Deno2
   - **Experimentation with Deno2**: